base/base/docs/specs/experimental/fault-proof/stage-one/fault-dispute-game.md

 ![Game Tree Showing All Valid Move Positions](../../../static/assets/valid-moves.png)

-There may be multiple claims at the same position, so long as their `ClaimHash` are unique.
+There may be multiple claims at the same position, so long as their state witness hashes are unique.

 Each move adds new claims to the Game Tree at strictly increasing depth.
 Once a claim is at `MAX_GAME_DEPTH`, the only way to dispute such claims is to **step**.